jwu-au/QqMusic/README.md

 # QqMusic
-QqMusic songs synchronization for IOS.
+QqMusic songs 3-way synchronization for IOS.
 It requires QqMusic <b>v6.x</b> and a web server (e.g. iFile) on app's document folder.
 It syncs all songs downloaded/cached in QqMusic app from IOS device into local hdd or network location (e.g. NAS via SMB protocol).
 It renames synced songs to <b>[singer] - [song].[extension]</b>.
+It also supports upload downloaded songs to a WebDAV server.

 # Settings - appsettings.json